ogmini/Notepad-Tabstate-Buffer/README.md

    - I don't think this will extend to the Unsaved tab as this seems to only show up on Save
  - Selection End Index on save (Stored as a uLEB128)
    - I don't think this will extend to the Unsaved tab as this seems to only show up on Save
  - Delimiter?
-01 00 00 00 (Appears to be WordWrap , Right to Left, Show Unicode, Unknown)
+01 00 00 00
+   - WordWrap
+   - Right to Left
+   - Show Unicode
+   - Unknown
  - Length of original content (Stored as a uLEB128)
  - Content
  - Unknown 1 byte